CLCStriders/striders/_posts/2016-02-14-birmingham-cross-country-league-fixture-4-blackbridge-13022016.md

   </div>

   <p>
-    Meanwhile CLC ladies competed in Wolverhampton in the Midland Women&#8217;s Cross Country League where they finished 10th team in the league and unfortunateley were relegated to Division Two for next season.
+    Meanwhile CLC ladies competed in Wolverhampton in the Midland Women's Cross Country League where they finished 10th team in the league and unfortunateley were relegated to Division Two for next season.
   </p>

   <p>